 No. Hydroponics has a reputation for complexity because of the terminology (pH, EC, NPK, nutrient lockout), but the actual practice is straightforward.
 You mix nutrients into water, check the pH, plant a seedling, and wait.
 The process takes about five minutes of setup time and a weekly check thereafter.

 The most important thing to learn is pH management, and even that is simple: test the water after adding nutrients, add a few drops of pH Down or pH Up until the reading is between 5.5 and 6.5, and you are done.
-A pH test kit costs four to six pounds and lasts for hundreds of tests.
+A pH test kit costs ยฃ4-6 and lasts for hundreds of tests.
+See our how to adjust pH guide for the complete walkthrough.

 The best way to start: one jar, one plant